 Physical Hunger and the Hunger Hormones

 First of all, you may feel hungry all the time because you actually are hungry.
-I know, it doesn’t sound exactly mind blowing, but that’s what’s going on.
+I know, it doesn't sound exactly mind blowing, but that's what's going on.
+And it's not a bad thing — remember that NPNW recommends you to eat at least 2500 calories a day to restore your period!

 When you start giving yourself more food, your body loves this abundance!
 But because your body is not sure how long this party is going to last (because it has experienced maybe for years that it often doesn't last that long!), it's turning those hunger hormones up a bit to make you even hungrier.
 It wants to get in as many calories as possible.